sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-projects.rst

 Importing Projects
 ==============

 Fire allows you to import Projects.
+This is useful when moving Projects from one environment to another.

 Below are the steps for importing Projects in Fire.

 Go to the Projects Page
 --------------------

-- Click on the Import button.
+- Click on the Import button in top right hand side.
 - Choose the zip file from your computer to Import from.
 You must have downloaded this zip file from Fire during the export process.
 - Select the name of the project which you would like to import from the zip file.
 Fire would display all the available Projects in your zip file.